AnshumanTiwari2006/Kheti-Vani-Voice-of-the-Farm-Agriculture-Project-/README.md

 # On macOS/Linux
 source venv/bin/activate
-Install dependencies:
+Install the required dependencies:

 bash
 Copy code
 pip install -r requirements.txt
 B. Machine Learning Model Generation
 The app.py file requires a pre-trained and pickled ML model named crop_yield_model.pkl to load at startup.
-Run your model training script to generate this file from the provided dataset.
+You must first run your model training script to generate this file from the provided dataset.

+Download and place your model training script (which utilizes the crop_yield_50000.csv dataset and saves the output as crop_yield_model.pkl) into the backend/ directory.

+Execute the training script:

 bash
 Copy code
 # Assuming your training script is named train_model.py
 python train_model.py
-⚠️ This step is mandatory for the app to function, as app.py automatically loads the generated crop_yield_model.pkl file.
+⚠️ This step is MANDATORY for the app to function, as app.py automatically loads the generated crop_yield_model.pkl file.

 C. Run the Backend Server
 Start the FastAPI server with auto-reloading: